pratikparija93/Instacart-Market-Basket-Analysis/README.md

 # Instacart Market Basket Analysis

-Instacart Market Basket Analysis: This project is about predicying the likelihood of customer reordering a previously purchased product from the online grocery store called Instacasrt.
+Instacart Market Basket Analysis: This project is about predicting the likelihood of customer reordering a previously purchased product from the online grocery store called Instacasrt.

 In order to run the project you need to run the notebooks in the following sequence: